khanhnguyen21006/wikipedia_captioning/README.md

 3. How to train/evaluate models

 ## Set-up environment
-This code works in our environment with CUDA 11.4 and NVIDIA A40 GPUs.
+This code works in our local environment with CUDA 11.4 and NVIDIA A40 GPUs.

-First, to install all the dependencies from `environment.yml`:
+First, install all the dependencies from `environment.yml`:

 ```bash
 conda env create -f environment.yml